 About this course

-Satellite Applications for Geoscience Education is a distance-learning course for science teachers that seeks to leverage the wealth of satellite observations available on the Internet with teachers connection to students in order to raise the level of understanding of our planet's dynamic air and water systems.
+Satellite Applications for Geoscience Education is a distance-learning course for G6-12 educators that seeks to leverage satellite observations with teachers connection to students to raise society's understanding of Earth's dynamic air and water systems.

-The material in these lessons represents a collaborative effort between Atmospheric, Remote Sensing and Geology experts from the University of Wisconsin and Ocean experts from the University of Washington.
+The material in this course represents a collaborative effort between Atmospheric, Remote Sensing and Geology experts from the University of Wisconsin and Ocean experts from the University of Washington.
 This collaboration was funded by the National Science Foundation.
+2010 updates were funded by the National Oceanic and Atmospheric Administration.
 Unless otherwise cited, featured imagery was produced at the UW-Madison Space Science and Engineering Center.

 The development of this course began with a Curriculum Design Summit in November 2006 where science teachers convened with University researchers, experts from the SCALE project ( System-wide Change for All Learners and Educators) and an evaluator to craft a geoscience curriculum specifically designed to meet the needs of high school science teachers.